Nova Fox (NFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nova Fox Historical Price

-According to the latest data gathered on Nova Fox live price page, the current price of Nova Fox is 0.087862USD.
-The circulating supply of Nova Fox(NFX) is 8.29M NFX , giving it a market capitalization of $729.02K.
+According to the latest data gathered on Nova Fox live price page, the current price of Nova Fox is 0.089163USD.
+The circulating supply of Nova Fox(NFX) is 8.29M NFX , giving it a market capitalization of $739.52K.

 In the past month, Nova Fox has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NFX could witness further price changes in the near future.